aacl2023-srw/aacl2023-srw.github.io/author.md

 - __Be relevant__: Submissions to AACL-IJCNLP SRW 2020 should be relevant to the audience.
 - __Be original__: The content of submissions to AACL-IJCNLP SRW 2020 (the ideas, the findings, the results and the words) should be original; that is, should not have been published (or be accepted for publication) in another refereed, archival form (such as a book, a journal, or a conference proceedings).
 Authors are referred to the ACL author guidelines for additional information on what constitutes existing publication.

+# IMPORTANT: Anonymity Period

 Authors may present preliminary versions of their work in other venues that are not refereed and/or not archival (e.g. course reports, theses, non-archival workshops, or on preprint servers such as arXiv.org).
-Authors should list all such previous presentations in the submission form.

-The first author of the papers __**MUST BE**__ a student.
+Note, however, that the ACL policies define an anonymity period, which starts on August 25, 2020 and end on October 23, 2020, meaning that any non-anonymized version of the paper that is posted online during the non-anonymity period cannot be submitted to the workshop.

+If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the workshop.
+The submitted version must not refer to the non-anonymized version, and you must indicate on the online submission form that a non-anonymized version exists.
+During the anonymity period, you may not update a non-anonymized version, advertise an anonymized or non-anonymized version on social media, or take any other action that would compromise double-blind reviewing during the anonymity period.

 ## Pre-submission Mentoring Procedure